Estate Planning Attorney

 A person’s estate is considered the net worth of a person at any point in time.
 Net worth can be summed up as a person’s assets (property of any kind, legal rights, interests) fewer liabilities.
 To plan for the disposal of an estate, wills, trusts, and power of attorney are typically established.
 Doing so reduces uncertainties about the estate’s distribution and helps maximize the estate’s value by decreasing taxes and other expenses.

 The first step in the legal process of administering a deceased person’s estate is the receipt of probate.
 It is the probate court’s role to validate and approve a person’s will.
 If necessary, the probated will, now a legal document, can be enforced in a court-of-law.
+If you want to be the type of lawyer who works on estates, you must meet certain educational requirements.

 In order to practice law, one must receive a law degree (a juris doctorate) from an accredited law school and pass the bar exam in the state where law will be practiced.
 Typically, during the second and third year of law school, a student has more flexibility in their course load, allowing them to specialize in fields of their choosing.
 Estate law classes include topics like asset management, estate planning, family law, taxation, real estate law, and trusts.